|Information in this topic applies to desktop and web applications.|

 By default the Microsoft Windows operating system includes the Remote Desktop component that allows you to connect to a remote computer and work with it as you work with your local computer.

 Using this component you can run and monitor automated tests on remote computers: you can connect to a test computer using a Remote Desktop connection and use the Remote Desktop window to work with the remote computer on your PC.
-For more information on running automated tests by using the Remote Desktop component, see Running Tests via Remote Desktop - Overview.
+For more information on running automated tests by using the Remote Desktop component, see About Running Tests via Remote Desktop.

 While running GUI tests via the Remote Desktop component, keep in mind that the Remote Desktop window must be visible on screen.
 If you minimize the Remote Desktop window or disconnect from the Remote Desktop Connection session, the GUI tests will fail.
 To work around this problem, see the Running Tests in Minimized Remote Desktop Windows help topic.